clssn/numato-gpio/README.md

 * Some docstrings are hard to understand
 * Device discovery/registry as module-global dict is sub-optimal
 * Only `/dev/ACMx` devices are scanned which were mapped on the author's Linux

+## System Tests

+Unit tests in the `tests` directory are using a device mockup which mimicks a Numato device's responses as far as known at the state of development.

+System tests in the `sys_tests` folder are meant to be run using a real device and will just fail, if no device is connected.
+They are an important complement to unit tests, because they are *the real thing* and might behave differently than the mockup device for the unit tests.

+If you consider to run system tests you should be aware that it may be dangerous running them.

+---
+**WARNING**

+Only run the system tests with *gpio ports disconnected*!
+You otherwise risk a short circuit which may lead to damage or destruction of your device or even fire.
+---